-Application-domain: Because the range of possible behavioral observations is enormous, it is highly plausible to assume that every cognitive theory limits its explanations to a certain range of observations, an application-domain.
+Application-domain: Because the range of possible behavioral observations is enormous, it is highly plausible that every cognitive theory limits its explanations to a certain range of observations, an application-domain.
 It is, therefore, more efficient to produce a series of different theories each of which deals with its own application-domain.
 For example, it would be difficult to explain behavior related to economic decisions with the help of a theory of face perception.

-It should be emphasized that 2ARR is not similar to a theory that under certain conditions offers a prediction that can be tested empirically.
+It should be emphasized that 2ARR is not a theory that, under certain conditions, offers empirically testable predictions.
 It is a research methodology that describes how psychologists conduct research.
-As mentioned above, this methodology is an addition to the accepted procedure for testing hypotheses.
+As mentioned above, this methodology is additional to the accepted procedure for testing hypotheses.

-The UCP’s properties: The first question we have to discuss is this: Why should cognitive researchers assume the UCP?
+The UCP’s properties: The first question we have to discuss is this: Why should cognitive researchers assume the existence of the UCP?
 Is it not possible to be satisfied with the empirical examination of certain hypotheses put forward to explain the phenomenon under study?
 The answer to these questions rests on two arguments.
-First, since psychology's methodology was largely imported from the sciences (e.g., Rakover, 1990), this import also includes the idea of a unified theory that explains a large collection of observations.
-Furthermore, in the literature of the philosophy of science appears the idea that the world operates according to certain universal laws (processes, mechanisms, structures) that offer complete explanations for the phenomena being studied.
-For example, Salmon (1984) suggests that physical phenomena can be explained with the help of the assumption that the world is founded on a causal structure.
-Secondly, it seems that the relation ‘one theory/many observations’, according to which one theory offers successful explanations to many observations, is preferred over others possibilities from the viewpoint of rationality: ‘one theory/one observation’, ‘many theories/one observation’ and ‘many theories /many observations’.
+First, since psychology's methodology was largely imported from the sciences (e.g., Rakover, 1990), this import also involved the idea of a unified theory that would explain a large collection of observations.
+Furthermore, in the philosophy of science literature we find the idea that the world operates according to certain universal laws (processes, mechanisms, structures) that offer complete explanations for the phenomena being studied.
+For example, Salmon (1984) suggests that physical phenomena can be explained by assuming that the world is founded on a causal structure.
+Secondly, it seems that the relation ‘one theory/many observations,’ according to which one theory offers successful explanations to many observations, is to be preferred over other possibilities from the viewpoint of rationality: ‘one theory/one observation,’ ‘many theories/one observation,’ and ‘many theories /many observations.’